xzg5101/xzg5101.github.io/blogs/potential_functions.md

 ## Preditor-prey Model

 We've finished the math induction and ready to look at some implementation wise concepts.
 One common pattern of motions is a preditor-prey model.
 The basic ideal is from the nature.
 In an environment, there are two type of creatures, preditors and preys.
 A preditor will try to catch the preys, and the preys try not to be caught by the preditors.
 By simply implementing the methods mentioned above to preditors, and use the inverse on preys, the output works fine in a infinite space.
 In every frame, the preditor will compute all the potential vectors from all preys, and sum them up to get the overall motion vector; similarly, the prey will compute all the potential vectors from all preditors, and repeat the same process.
-A creature can be preditor and prey at the same time.
+A creature can be preditor and prey at the same time, and many creatures together can form a complex food chain.

 ## Making Creatures More Vivid

 ### Basics

-To mak e
+Now we have finished the very naive move

 (Not Finished)